 Oblatenlebkuchen

 Oblatenlebkuchen, has little to no Flour.
-Made primarily from ground nuts, sugar or honey.
-Because it has low flour content, and is high is oil rich nuts, you can use sugar to sweeten this kind of Lebkuchen without worrying that it will harden.
-Similar to Macron dough, Lebkuchen dough is generally piped, and so it doesn’t stick, it goes onto a wafer or Oblaten.
+Made primarily from ground nuts and sugar or honey.
+Because it has low flour content and is high in oil-rich nuts, you can use sugar to sweeten this kind of Lebkuchen without worrying it will harden.
+Like Macron dough, Lebkuchen dough is generally piped, so it doesn’t stick; it goes onto a wafer or Oblaten.
 Some familiar Oblatenlebkuchen varieties are-

 Elisenlebkuchen– This is the HIGHEST quality of Lebkuchen, made with virtually no flour.